nilaygautam2007/PapeRet/README.md

 ├── docid_authors_map.pkl     # Mapping of document IDs to authors
 ├── docid_link_map.pkl        # Mapping of document IDs to urls
 ├── docid_title_map.pkl       # Mapping of document IDs to titles
-├── docid_year_map.pkl        # Mapping of document IDs to years
 ├── docid_abstract_map.pkl    # Mapping of document IDs to abstracts
 ├── docid_year_map.pkl        # Mapping of document IDs to publication years ├── stopwords.txt             # List of stopwords for filtering